jorge-real/Ball-On-Beam/README.md

 Example
 -------
 The following example program moves the BB system to all objects defined in by type Solar_System_Object.
-On each objects, it alternates the beam angle between 2 deg and -2 deg every 2.5 s, letting the ball fall freely during that time.
+On each object, it alternates the beam angle four times between 2 deg and -2 deg, once every 2.5 s, letting the ball fall freely during that time.
+A two-second pause is introduced before moving to the next solar system object.
 The program uses the Ideal interface and the GUI.

    with BB, BB.Ideal, BB.GUI;
    use  BB, BB.Ideal, BB.GUI;

    procedure Free_Fall is